 Cannabis and PTSD: How to use CBD to Treat PTSD

-The experience of trauma is more common than you might think, and post-traumatic stress disorder can be challenging to treat because many people experience it differently.
+The experience of trauma is more common than you might think.
+Post-traumatic stress disorder (PTSD) can be challenging to treat because many people experience it differently.
 Here we will discuss cannabis and PTSD, specifically how cannabis and CBD can be used to help manage the symptoms of PTSD.

 What is Post-traumatic stress disorder (PTSD)?